Honiphardey/layoffs_sql_analysis/README.md

 Data cleaning, EDA, and visualization of global layoffs between 2020 to 2023 using SQL and Excel

 ## Project Overview
-This project analyzes a layoffs dataset using **SQL**, covering the full workflow from **data cleaning** to **exploratory data analysis (EDA)**.
+This project analyzes a layoffs dataset using **SQL**, covering the full workflow from **data cleaning** to **exploratory data analysis (EDA)**, with **Excel** used for aggregation and visual preparation.

 The objective was to identify:
 - Layoff trends over time
 - Industries, companies, and regions most affected
 - Patterns across funding stages

-All analysis was performed using SQL queries, including aggregations, ranking, and window functions.
+All analysis was performed using SQL queries, including aggregations, ranking, and window functions, while Excel was used to support aggregation and visualization.

 ---